UKAEA-Edge-Code/EdgeCodeRequirements/DUNE/readme.md

 Summary: Claims to handle CG and DG (but the latter was difficult to get working in practice).
 Lacks some other important features, particularly higher dimension support, particles.
 Range of timesteppers might be quite limited.

 Pros:
-- Just-in-time compiling of C++ code in Python apps.
-Allows easy testing of production code in productivity framework.
+- Just-in-time compiling of C++ code in Python apps allows easy testing of production code in productivity framework.
 - On-the-fly plotting of fields helps with debugging.
 - Supports CG and DG.
 - Supports elliptic solves.